Love him or hate him, it’s time to get to know Holden Caulfield!

 Initial Understanding of Holden

-HW: Reading journal for chapters 3
+HW: finish reading journal for chapter 3

 QW: How can the feeling of alienation affect the individual?
 How might someone who is feeling alienated feel and behave?